 - Urine antigen test or serum antigen test (MiraVista laboratories)

-Your doctor may also ask about your history of residence or exposure in geographical areas where blastomycosis is common.
+Your doctor may also ask about your history of residence or exposure activities.

 - Blastomycosis can be treated with anti-fungal medications.

 - Anti-fungal treatment is usually continued for 6 months and recovery is usually complete.